- General Information

 complicated than they are, and that this control template, and amount of

-drop to a minimum!
-If you make changes, be sure you understand what is going
+should drop to a minimum!
+If you make changes, be sure you understand what

-on, and don't try to omit or workaround any of FM3's code, unless absolutely
+is going on, and don't try to omit or workaround any of FM3's code, unless

-in your program, is it absolutely necessary to call the Connect Procedure?
+files in your program, is it absolutely necessary to call the Connect

+Procedure?
 Quite simply, the answer is yes.
-This does not mean you have to prompt for
+This does not mean you have to

-user input... the is an Auto Logon switch, and you can programmatically set
+prompt for user input... the is an Auto Logon switch, and you can

 example in the next little while for those who would like to see how